 - Gel offers a bit more malleability than memory foam.

-Remember to consider a cooling pillow’s construction and materials before making a decision.
+Remember to consider a pillow’s construction and materials before making a decision.

 What’s Your Sleep Style?

-Getting comfortable sleep isn’t solely dependent on staying cool throughout the night.
-When choosing a cooling pillow, you also need to consider how your choice works with your sleeping style.
+Getting comfortable sleep isn’t solely dependent on staying cooler throughout the night.
+When choosing a cooling pillow for hot flashes, you also need to consider how your choice works with your sleeping style.
 Most sleepers either love sleeping on their back, on their side or even laying on their stomach.
-Some sleepers may even exhibit a combination of sleeping styles, requiring a versatile pillow.
+Some sleepers may also exhibit a combination of sleeping styles, requiring a versatile pillow.

 It can be a real challenge getting a good night’s rest if you have to fight with your pillow in the night.
 You want to choose a pillow where you won’t have to continually struggle with readjusting, folding, or fluffing it to get comfortable.